thanaphonpra/cordova-plugin-marketingcloudsdk-for-cordova-android-10.0.0/README.md

 # Note
-This repository modify from https://github.com/salesforce-marketingcloud/MC-Cordova-Plugin to support the cordova android 10.0.0
+This repository modify from https://github.com/salesforce-marketingcloud/MC-Cordova-Plugin to support the cordova android 10.0.0(API:30)
-If the original plugin already support the cordova android 10.0.0 you not need to use this repository anymore.
+If the original plugin support the cordova android 10.0.0(API:30) already you not need to use this repository anymore.